jaysylvester/citizen/README.md

     http://www.cleverna.me

-Requesting that URL will cause the `index` controller to fire, because the index controller is the default.
-The following URL will also cause the index controller to fire:
+Requesting that URL would cause the `index` controller to fire, because the index controller is the default.
+The following URL would also cause the index controller to fire:

     http://www.cleverna.me/index